-Our strategy is to grow the Company beyond our current asset base and deliver shareholder value through asset; free cash flow and net income growth; and ultimately dividends or capital appreciation.
+Our strategy is to grow the Company beyond our current asset base and deliver shareholder value through asset; free cash flow and net income growth; and ultimately regular dividend or capital returns policies.

-We intend to do this through a focused M&A mandate which primarily looks to leverage our differentiated capabilities, simpler Corporate and Tanzanian/Mozambican platform.
+We intend to do this through a focused M&A mandate which primarily looks to build from our differentiated capabilities and simpler Corporate and East African platform.

 In order to achieve our aspiration to be a mid-cap African focused E&P player, Wentworth will leverage from our: